stephen-cloud/c-19-2/docs/add-table-view.md

 export default Vehicles;
 ```

-Now we're going to integrate the UI we just made with the backend database.
+Next we're going to integrate the UI we just made with the backend database.

 ### Adding a "delete all" button is easy